Boston University School of Law: History

 In 1918, former United States President William Howard Taft lectured on legal ethics at BU Law until his appointment as chief justice of the Supreme Court two years later.
 In 1921, the Boston University Law Review was founded.

 Isaac Rich Hall housed BU Law until 1964.
 In 1964 BU Law occupied the bottom half of the current building, 765 Commonwealth Avenue on the Charles River Campus, colloquially known as the "Tower".
 BU Law shared the Tower with the School of Education for some years but now occupies the entire building.
 The School of Law's legal library, the Fineman & Pappas Law Libraries, occupies three floors in the Law Complex, spanning both the Law Tower and the Redstone Building.
 The Libraries also include two floors of closed stacks in the basement of the adjacent Mugar Memorial Library, BU's main library.
 The entire BU Law tower underwent a multi-million dollar refurbishment from 2014 to 2018.

 In 1975, BU Law began publishing the American Journal of Law & Medicine.

-US Supreme Court Justice Stephen Breyer delivered a notable BU Law lecture outlining an optimistic view of the judiciary and its power to use the United States Constitution to for good.

 In July 2016, the United States Department of Health and Human Services announced a new partnership allowing BU Law to serve as headquarters for a $350 million initiative researching and combating antibiotic-resistant diseases, CARB-X. Professor Kevin Outterson, a health law specialist and researcher at BU Law, serves as executive director of the initiative, which is named CARB-X.

 Academics

-Boston University School of Law offers a rigorous and broad selection of legal classes and seminars with a student to faculty ratio of 12:1.
-It offers the J.D. and Master of Laws (LL.M.) degrees as well as numerous dual degrees.
-With over 200 courses and seminars, BU Law's curriculum is one of the widest selections of any law school in the country.
-This curriculum covers in 18 different areas of legal study.
-The student to faculty is 6:1.
+Boston University School of Law offers the J.D. and Master of Laws (LL.M.) degrees as well as numerous dual degrees with a student to faculty ratio of 12:1.
+This curriculum covers 19 different areas of legal study.

-There are approximately 20 study abroad opportunities at BU Law, which most students partake in their second year, including dual-degree programs with international universities.
-The campus offers five moot court opportunities, seven academic concentration tracks, and legal writing on six academic journals.
+There are 19 study abroad opportunities at BU Law, including five dual-degree programs with international universities.
+The campus offers five moot court opportunities, seven academic concentration tracks, over 20 different clinical and experiential programs, and legal writing on six academic journals.
+Certain dual-degree JD/LL.M. programs and dual degree programs across Boston University are also offered.

 Admissions

-BU Law's most recent entering class comes from 41 states and the District of Columbia.
-These students represent 16 countries and 155 undergraduate institutions.
+BU Law's class entering in 2025 came from 33 states, including Washington, D.C.
+The class represented 16 countries and 118 undergraduate institutions.
+Students of color comprised 46% of the class.

-Admission to Boston University School of Law is especially competitive, with a 12% acceptance rate in the 2021-2022 admissions cycle.
-The 50th LSAT percentile for the 2022 entering class was 170, and the median GPA was a 3.84.
-The BU Law Admissions office hosts a large alumni network.
-There are 25,000+ BU Law alumni worldwide.
+Admission to Boston University School of Law is very competitive.
+For the class entering in 2024, BU Law accepted 1279 (20.61%) of applicants, with 208 of those accepted enrolling, a 16.26% yield rate.
+Seven students were not included in the statistics.
+The average enrollee had a 170 LSAT score and 3.88 undergraduate GPA.
+Eight students were not included in the GPA calculations.